rkt/rkt/app-container/SPEC.md

 To achieve these goals this specification is split out into a number of smaller sections.

-1. The **[App Image Format](#app-image-formats)** defines: how the files are assembled together for transport, verified on download and placed onto disk to be run.
+1. The **[App Container Image](#app-conatiner-image)** defines: how files are assembled together into a single image, verified on download and placed onto disk to be run.

 2. The **[App Container Executor](#app-container-executor)** defines: how an app container image on disk is run and the environment it is run inside including cgroups, namespaces and networking.